 Oxford has a great selection of both chain stores and small speciality shops.
 If you are a Harry Potter Fan you will find plenty to buy here from a range of Potter-themed stores.
-There’s also some amazing book stores and of course Alice’s Shop which is an ode to Alice in Wonderland.
+There are also some amazing book stores and of course, Alice’s Shop which is an ode to Alice in Wonderland.

 Covered Market Oxford

 An 18th-century covered market that is a foodie delight.
 It has organic butchers, great fish stalls, baked goods and some adorable little boutiques such as the Hat Box and Next to Nothing which has been in the market for 40 years.

 A favourite of mine in the covered market this stall supplies a to-die-for Oxford Blue Cheese that is so much creamier than Stilton.
 They have also created a range of products called Oxford Provender which includes some amazing chutneys and jams.

 An exciting destination for every Harry Potter fan, The Shop of Secrets has everything you need as a Hogwarts fan.